Hari-nāma Cintāmaṇi – Chapter Three

 ei saba nāmābhāse mleccha-gaṇa tare

-“All these types of nāmābhāsa can deliver the mlecchas.
-Materialists and lazy people follow this path.
+“All these kinds of nāmābhāsa can deliver the mlecchas.
+Those persons who are materialists and lazy follow this path.

 nāma kare helāya ye śraddhā parihari